joepetrillo/eleventy-personal-site/src/projects/personal-website.md

 The Javascript used for this website is very minimal.
 I only used it for the mobile navigation hamburger button and the date on the footer.

-1. For the hamburger I simply used a "click" event listener which would toggle classes on particular items to change the styling.
+1. For the hamburger I simply used a “click” event listener which would toggle classes on particular items to change the styling.
 2. For the date in the footer I simply used Date().getFullYear() so it would always be the proper year.

 ## Deployment